AlexWendland/public-note/general/Hill climbing.md

 ## Run time

+This strongly depends on the sense of neighbourhood.
+For example if the neighbourhoods were the entire domain this might be very slow.

 ## Correctness

 It will only return you a local optimum but no guarantee it will hit a global optimum.
+We need that the sense of neighbourhood kind of aligns with how the function behaves otherwise we are just looking at random subsets of points.